CyberMacho/CyberMacho/README.md

   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-BSc in Cybersecurity & Information Assurance | Industry-Certified | Driven by Technology & Problem Solving
+BSc in Cybersecurity & Information Assurance | Analytical & Tech-Driven

 ## Objective
 With a strong foundation in Information Technology and a growing passion for cybersecurity, I am actively pursuing a role as a Tier 1 SOC Analyst.
 I’m eager to contribute to security operations while continuously expanding my knowledge in threat detection, incident response, and cybersecurity defense.